JuliaIntervals/IntervalArithmetic.jl/docs/src/manual/usage.md

 ## Comparisons and set operations

 All comparisons and set operations for `Real` have been purposely disallowed to prevent silent errors.
+For instance, `x == y` does not implies `x - y == 0` for non-singleton intervals.

 ```@repl usage
 interval(1) < interval(2)